sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/singlenode.markdown

 ### Note on serial jobs with large memory requirements

-In some cases it may be necessary to request more RAM for serial jobs,  e.g. for RAM-intensive post processing of data.
+In some cases it may be necessary to request more RAM for serial jobs,  e.g. for in-memory post processing of data.
 In such cases scripts should request multiple ``cpus-per-task`` to access more memory, leaving the additional CPUs unused.

 Sulis does contain {{site.data.slurm.fatnode_partition_size}} high memory nodes with {{site.data.slurm.fatnode_ram_per_core}} MB of RAM available per CPU.
 These are available for memory-intensive processing on request.